Pentagon Staff Changes Could Open Way for Trump to End Afghan War

 In their places, there is now a new slate of Trump appointees who support Trump’s agenda.

 National Counterterrorism Center Director Chris Miller is now acting secretary of defense.
-Former Rep. Devin Nunes (R-CA) aide and current National Security Council aide Kash Patel has replaced Stewart.
+Former aide to Rep. Devin Nunes (R-CA) and current National Security Council aide Kash Patel has replaced Stewart.

 Army Brig.
 Gen. (Ret.)
 Tony Tata has now replaced Anderson as the top defense policy official.
 Trump tried to appoint him to the position months ago, but ran into Senate opposition.